This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Solid Solution Strengthening”.

 d) May increase or decrease

 Explanation: With an increase in the amount of Zn in copper, it’s electrical properties deteriorate.
-Electrical conductivity decreases with increase in zinc amount.
+Electrical conductivity decreases with an increase in zinc amount.
 It is due to the interaction of moving free electrons with strain field (generated by Zn atoms).

 12. Solid solution strengthening improves ductility in general.